emhoracek/smooch/CONTRIBUTING.md

 One really helpful contribution you can make is to try out KiSS dolls from [Okatuworld](http://www.otakuworld.com/kiss) and see which ones work and which don't.
+Currently Smooch supports FKiSS, but not FKiSS2-5.
+Most FKiSS events and actions should work with the execptions of `shell`, `exit`, `end`, `viewport`, and `windowsize`.
+The expected behavior is that FKiSS2-5 should still load, but the effects won't work.
 (Please be aware that many dolls on Otakuworld are not appropriate for children or even worksafe.)

 Try the doll you've chosen in a KiSS doll viewer like [GnomeKiSS for Linux](http://devel.tlrmx.org/kiss/), [Direct KiSS or PlayKiSS for